contact luis

 16 Nov 2008

-I was reading about Power-Distance Indexes today in Outliers, and was so interested in the topic that I did a bit of side research on my own to see how it affected cultures like the Philippines.
+I was reading about Power-Distance Indexes today in and was so interested in the topic that I did a bit of side research on my own to see how it affected cultures like the Philippines.
 Power-Distance is one of the five dimensions of culture first put forth by Dutch writer Geert Hofstede, and is a fascinating answer to that age-old question, “Why are Americans so bloody uncivilized?” (among others).

 But first, some definitions.
 Power-Distance is the extent to which we consider our superiors “superior.”
 Any organization of a meaningful size will obviously have hierarchies, but depending on your cultural background, it’s possible that you may still treat someone four or five rungs above you as an equal.
 The key thing here is “culture,” because each culture will have a slightly greater or lesser emphasis on power-distance, and one of Hofstede’s great contributions was to index each country to see how one ranked against another.
 Interestingly (and not surprisingly) the Philippines is the 4th highest in the global Power-Distance index list.
 We treat our superiors like superiors, it turns out.
 We’re trained from birth, after all, not to speak up in the presence of authority.
 Instead we use hints or exceedingly subtle language (the technical term is “mitigated speech“) in an effort to get our point across without offending our bosses, or clients, or anyone else that we are socially obligated to show respect to.